 But the real issue we had was this.
 We received a pallet of the LPC-40L scales in to our warehouse and every single one had a small issue that needed to be corrected.
 The manufacturer basically said it was our job to fix their mistake.
 It was not a huge expense, probably only about $10 per scale, but we were not impressed with their lack of assistance.
 For us, that was the final straw.
 We fixed their issue, and once we finished selling the scales from that pallet, we stopped ordering those scales and chose other manufacturers.
 We do still offer the Torrey scale, but we prefer to sell other brands that offer better factory support.

 In our experience, the Torrey Scales LPC-40L is generally a reliable scale.
 It does seem to have more failures than our other price computing scales, for whatever reason.
 However, the majority of the failures are things like the keypad, AC adapter, or rechargeable battery.
 None of those items will break the bank but, if they fail enough times, or at the wrong time; like when you’re selling at the farmers market, then it could become a real hassle.

 What commercial price computing scale do you recommend?

 We are big fans of several brands of retail scales.
 For many years we used to sell the Mettler Toledo 8433 price computing scale.
 That was THE go to scale for a good, reliable retail scale.
-Then it became the Tiger 2, and then the Xpress XRT-3710 etc… Now that lineup is sold under the Ohaus banner, so we like the Ohaus Aviator line of scales.
+Then it became the Tiger 2, and then the Xpress XRT-3710 etc… That lineup was sold under the Ohaus banner, so we liked the Ohaus Aviator line of scales.
+But, they are no longer offered.
 We also like the Rice Lake RS-130 and RS-160, and we recommend the CAS S2000 JR. There are other products that are pretty good as well such as the Detecto and Brecknell scales.